daviddlaiton/colombiaElections2018/README.md

 # Colombia Elections 2018

 The objective of this project was to create a web page that help show all the information related to the elections in Colombia.
+The data used for this project was taken from [here](https://github.com/infrahumano/elecciones2018).
+Released by [Javier Moreno](https://github.com/finiterank).

 The technologies used for this project are JavaScript, React and D3.
 Also some basic tools of HTML, CSS and Bootstrap.